hari9585-cell/Covid19-vaccination-trend-in-USA---FINAL-PROJECT/README.md

 # Observations & Findings

-1) Random Forest Regressor provided the best results with R² = 1.0 and minimal prediction errors.
+1) Random Forest Regressor provided the best results with R² = 0.9960, and the lowest prediction errors (MAE and MSE), making it the most accurate and reliable model.

-2) The majority of counties had fully or partially vaccinated populations; few remained not vaccinated.
+2) Most counties had populations that were either partially or fully vaccinated, with few unvaccinated regions.

 3) Counties with the largest populations showed significantly higher vaccination numbers.